Tips to Prevent Hearing Loss and Preserve Your Hearing

 2. Get your hearing checked regularly.
 Hearing is important for so many things related to the quality of life.
 If you are worried about your hearing health, talk to your doctor or find a good ENT specialist.
 As you age, you may want to get an annual hearing test and mention any concerns at PCP visits.
 Musicians, military members, veterans, or those who work with loud machines and equipment, should also have regular hearing tests.

-Hearing loss can affect your physical, mental, and emotional wellbeing, which is why it should be addressed at the first sign of decline.
+Hearing loss can affect your physical, mental, and emotional well-being, which is why it should be addressed at the first sign of decline.
 The earlier hearing loss is detected, the sooner it can be diagnosed and treated.
-Today’s hearing aid technology has come a long way, but it doesn’t replace hearing the sweet sound of songbirds or your favorite band in concert.
+Although today’s hearing aid technology has come a long way, it still can’t replace the sweet sound of songbirds or your favorite band in concert.
 So, do what you can now to protect your hearing later!

 If you struggle with hearing loss, captioning services help people with hearing loss stay engaged and succeed at work and home.
 Visit Caption Pros to learn more about our award-winning captioners and services.